infrablocks/terraform-aws-kinesis-video-stream/README.md

 | cluster_arn               | the arn of the created msk cluster                                               |
 |security_group_id|

-development
+### Compatibility

+This module is compatible with Terraform versions greater than or equal to Terraform 0.14.

+Development
 -----------

-### machine requirements
+### Machine Requirements

-in order for the build to run correctly, a few tools will need to be installed on your development machine:
+In order for the build to run correctly, a few tools will need to be installed on your development machine:

-* ruby (2.3.1)
+* Ruby (2.3.1)
-* bundler
+* Bundler
 * git
 * git-crypt
 * gnupg
 * direnv

-#### mac os x setup
+#### Mac OS X Setup

-installing the required tools is best managed by [homebrew](http://brew.sh).
+Installing the required tools is best managed by [homebrew](http://brew.sh).

-to install homebrew:
+To install homebrew:

 ```
-ruby -e "$(curl -fssl https://raw.githubusercontent.com/homebrew/install/master/install)"
+ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-then, to install the required tools:
+Then, to install the required tools:

 ```
 # ruby